xtophd/OCP4-Workshop/documentation/02-CLI-Basics.md

 ### Use new admin credential

-Now you can use this new credential to log into Openshift
+Now you can use this new credential to log into Openshift.
+Remember that you declared the password for use *admin* above when you ran **htpasswd**.

     [root@master master]# oc login -u admin